haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

      .. code-block:: haskell

         -- these are CAFs
+        -- A static literal is a CAF
         foo :: Int
         foo = 12

-        bar :: (Int, [Int])
+        -- A reducible expression that requires no input is a CAF bar :: (Int, [Int])
         bar = ((*) 10 10, [1..])